 Can I mix and match modular tool box brands?

-Are rolling tool boxes stable?
+Are rolling tool boxes stable during transport and use?